 E. Decision (art.
 (11))

-86. Considering its findings, the Committee also agreed that Serbia is not in compliance with article 11 of the Protocol in respect of the Programme for the Implementation of the Energy Strategy, as it had adopted the Programme without taking due account of the opinions of all the affected Parties, in particular Hungary, as set out in article 11 (1) of the Protocol, and failed to inform the affected Parties, including Hungary, Montenegro and Romania, about the adoption as required by article 11 (2) of the Protocol.
+84. Considering its findings, the Committee also agreed that Serbia is not in compliance with article 11 of the Protocol in respect of the Programme for the Implementation of the Energy Strategy, as it had adopted the Programme without taking due account of the opinions of all the affected Parties, in particular Hungary, as set out in article 11 (1) of the Protocol, and failed to inform the affected Parties, notably, Croatia, Hungary, Montenegro and Romania, about the adoption as required by article 11 (2) of the Protocol.

 V. Recommendations